Postdoctoral Researchers

 Current Research Assistants

-Ashley Marin is a third-year graduate student in the Developmental area of the Psychology Department at UCR.
+Ashley Marin is a fourth-year graduate student in the Developmental area of the Psychology Department at UCR.
 She rejoined the lab after being a research assistant during her undergraduate studies and earning her B.S in Psychology and minor in Education from UCR in Spring 2021.
 Her research aims to explore the bi-directional relationship between early ritual engagement and cognition, including understanding the role of contextual and individual differences in overimitation.

-Office: Psychology Building 2129
+Office: Psychology Building 2133

 Email: eguer062@ucr.edu